anu81785/brain_tumor_detection_using_pytorch/README.md

 # brain_tumor_classification_into_17_classes
 This is a brain tumor classification model created using transfer learning with resnet-50 model to classify the brain tumor MRI images into 17 classes.
 The model has achieved an accuracy of 97% on test data.

-# Steps to run the model
+# Steps to run the website
 * Download the github folder to you local server using following command:

   * git clone https://github.com/anu81785/brain_tumor_classification_into_17_classes.git